 - 1. The floor is white.
 The floor may be either smooth or textured (like linoleum or carpet) and may have steps of up to 3 mm in height between tiles.
 Due to the nature of the tiles, there may be a step or gaps in the construction of the field. - 2.
 Competitors should be aware that tiles may be mounted on thick backing or raised off the ground, making it difficult to get back on a tile where the robot comes off the course.
 No provision will be made to assist robots that drive off a tile to get back onto the tile. - 3.
-Tiles will be used as ramps to allow the robots to 'climb' up and down from different levels.
-Ramps will not exceed an incline of 25 degrees from the horizontal. - 4.
 Robots must be designed to navigate under tiles that form bridges over other tiles.
 Tiles placed above other tiles will be supported by pillars at tile corners with a square cross-section of 25mm x 25mm, making each tile entrance/exit 25 cm.
 The minimum height (space between the floor and the ceiling) will be 25 cm.